 Regardless of your company’s overall maturity in the CSR arena, I’d be surprised if you don’t have some questions, thoughts, and ideas about the socially responsible supply chain and how to support its development.

-Few of us are true experts in what is still an emerging, evolving supply chain trend, so CSR strategy development is ripe for advancement through the pooling of executive experience and wisdom.
+Few of us are real experts in what is still evolving supply chain trend, so CSR strategy development is ripe for advancement through the pooling of executive experience and wisdom.